-Below is a sample of the General Knowledge section of the Cracking the ABC Code Multisensory Reading Program Level 3
+Sample of the General Knowledge section: Multisensory Reading Program Level 3

 - The sophisticated words in English are often those derived from Greek and Latin.
 An understanding of the meaning of key root words makes spelling and reading easier as well as enriching the student’s knowledge of English.

 - Prefixes are fixed in front of a word (pre=before).
 The prefix changes or adds meaning to the root word.
 For example, trans = across.
 Therefore, transcontinental = across continents.

 - Suffixes are fixed to the end of a word (suf=end).
 The suffix changes the word from one part of speech to another.
 For example, ate = to make.
 Therefore, activate = to make active (i.e., it is changing the adjective ‘active’ into a verb).